REST

-Although REST is the architecture of the Web, it has not been widely employed throughout the software industry as the architecture for Web services APIs.
+REST (Representational State Transfer) is a software architectural style that was created to describe the design and guide the development of the architecture for the World Wide Web.
+REST defines a set of constraints for how the architecture of a distributed, Internet-scale hypermedia system, such as the Web, should behave.
+The REST architectural style emphasizes uniform interfaces, independent deployment of components, the scalability of interactions between them, and creating a layered architecture to promote caching to reduce user-perceived latency, enforce security, and encapsulate legacy systems.

+REST has been employed throughout the software industry to create stateless, reliable, web-based applications.
+An application that adheres to the REST architectural constraints may be informally described as RESTful, although this term is more commonly associated with the design of HTTP-based APIs and what are widely considered best practices regarding the "verbs" (HTTP methods) a resource responds to, while having little to do with REST as originally formulated—and is often even at odds with the concept.

 Principle

-The term representational state transfer was introduced and defined in 2000 by Roy Fielding in his doctoral dissertation.
-It means that a server will respond with the representation of a resource (today, it will most often be an HTML, XML or JSON document) and that resource will contain hypermedia links that can be followed to make the state of the system change.
+The term representational state transfer was introduced and defined in 2000 by computer scientist Roy Fielding in his doctoral dissertation.
+It means that a server will respond with the representation of a resource (today, it will most often be an HTML document) and that resource will contain hypermedia links that can be followed to make the state of the system change.
 Any such request will in turn receive the representation of a resource, and so on.

 An important consequence is that the only identifier that needs to be known is the identifier of the first resource requested, and all other identifiers will be discovered.
-This means that those identifiers can change without the need to inform the client beforehand and that there can be only loose coupling between client and server.
+This means that those identifiers can change without the need to inform the client beforehand and that client and server must be inherently loosely coupled.

 History

 The Web began to enter everyday use in 1993–1994, when websites for general use started to become available.
-At the time, there was only a fragmented description of the Web’s architecture, and there was pressure in the industry to agree on some standard for the Web interface protocols.
+At the time, only a fragmented description existed of the Web's architecture, and there was pressure within the community to agree on a standard for the Web interface protocols.
 For instance, several experimental extensions had been added to the communication protocol (HTTP) to support proxies, and more extensions were being proposed, but there was a need for a formal Web architecture with which to evaluate the impact of these changes.